InterDigitalInc/CompressAI-Trainer/docs/source/tools/rd_plotter.rst

 Plot an RD curve
 ================

+Documentation for :py:mod:`compressai_trainer.run.plot_rd`.

-:py:mod:`compressai_trainer.run.plot_rd` is an RD curve plotter that can query metrics from the experiment tracker (Aim).
+This is an RD curve plotter that can query metrics from the experiment tracker (Aim).

 Users may specify what to plot using groups of the CLI flags ``--query``, ``--curves``, and ``--pareto``.